themost-framework/test/modules/test/README.md

     npx @themost/test [--port] [--host]

-or as backend server in any testing environment:
+or being started it as backend server in any testing environment:

         import { getApplication, serveApplication, getServerAddress } from "@themost/test";
         import fetch from "node-fetch";